silobase/silobase-docs/docs/index.md

       link: /getting-started/example-requests

 features:
+  - title: For Enterprise Developers
+    details: Need something like Supabase or Firebase but not tied to Postgres or a proprietary database?
+Silobase integrates with the databases you already use and deploys anywhere you want.

+  - title: For Frontend Developers
+    details: Skip the hassle of spinning up a new backend for every project.
+Use a single database and get a ready-to-use REST API for all your apps—no backend coding required.

+  - title: For Developers Who Want Control
+    details: Own your infrastructure and billing.
+Run Silobase on Render, AWS, Azure, or locally, and stay in control of your stack from day one.

-  - title: Instant REST API
+  - title: Future-Proof Your Data
-    details: Silobase automatically turns your database tables into RESTful endpoints, accessible via standard HTTP verbs.
+    details: Keep full ownership of your data from the start.
+Silobase is open source and MIT-licensed, so you’ll never face vendor lock-in.

-  - title: Config-First Architecture
+  - title: Config-First Setup
-    details: Define your entire backend setup using simple environment variables—no backend code, no migrations, no boilerplate.
+    details: Define your backend in a simple `.env` file.
+Connect your database, set API keys, and deploy—no migrations, no boilerplate, no friction.

-  - title: Bring Your Own Infrastructure
-    details: Use your existing PostgreSQL database today.
-Future support for file storage, MySQL, SQLite, MSSQL, and email providers.

   - title: Secure by Default
-    details: Access is controlled through API keys with scoped permissions for reading, writing, or full access.
+    details: Protect your data with scoped API keys and automatic field masking.
+Sensitive information stays private, right out of the box.

-  - title: Extensible & Lightweight
+  - title: Lightweight & Extensible
     details: Built with Fastify and Knex for performance and flexibility.
-Easily deploy anywhere - local, cloud, or containers.

-  - title: Open Source & Self-Hosted
-    details: 100% open source and MIT-licensed.
-Full control over your data and infrastructure with no vendor lock-in.
+Deploy anywhere—local, cloud, or containers—with minimal overhead.
 ---